1842? – Sep. 5, 1877

 He did not have an equal as a warrior or a chief.
 Unlike many of his contemporaries, he refused to give himself or his people up to the submission to any man, Indian or white.
 He demanded his birthright as an Indian to roam at will on the hunting land of his ancestors.
 When asked where his lands were, he pointed and said: “My lands are where my dead are buried.”

-The only peace he was concerned with revolved around the right to live as he and his people willed to live, to roam as they willed, without having to submit to the white man’s rules of reservation life, which were little more than concentration camps.
+The only peace he was concerned with revolved around the right to live as he and his people willed to live.
+Roam as they willed, without having to submit to the white man’s rules of reservation life, which were little more than concentration camps.
 On this, he would never compromise.
 He never signed a treaty, or registered at any bureaucracy.

 In 1877 Crazy Horse’s daughter, his only child and wife both began to die from tuberculosis while staying at Fort Robinson.
-Crazy Horse’s safety was assured in and out of the Fort, and Crazy Horse resolved to speak with the Commanding Officers.
-He may have seen this as the last opportunity to see his family, or to visit with his people imprisoned there, but the Officers in charge had a different agenda than the one they shared with Crazy Horse.
-When he walked into the building and saw the bars on the windows he drew a knife and rushed to try to free his brothers and sisters imprisoned in the stockade.
-Under the command of an Indian policeman, Little Big Man, who was a friend and companion of Crazy Horse, seized his arms, and a infantry man drove his bayonet into his back, mortally wounding him.
+Crazy Horse’s safety was assured in and out of the Fort.
+Crazy Horse resolved to speak with the Commanding Officers.
+He may have seen this as the last opportunity to see his family, or to visit with his people imprisoned there.
+The Officers in charge had a different agenda than the one they shared with Crazy Horse.
+When he walked into the building and saw the bars on the windows he drew a knife.
+He rushed to try to free his brothers and sisters imprisoned in the stockade.
+Under the command of an Indian policeman, Little Big Man, who was a friend and companion of Crazy Horse, seized his arms.
+An infantry man drove his bayonet into his back, mortally wounding him.

 His betrayal makes him the epitome of the tragedy of the Red Man since the White Man moved in on their land.
-He is here honored for the singularity of his purpose, his humble life, for his fierce determination to preserve his people’s traditional way of life, and the way that he brought meaning to his people with his unshakable valor.
+Honored here for the singularity of his purpose, his humble life.
+For his fierce determination to preserve his people’s traditional way of life.
+Finally, for the way that he brought meaning to his people with his unshakable valor.